Telephone savings tips

 Some low-income households are eligible for financial help in obtaining and maintaining local service.
-Call the PUCO at (800) 686-7826 or log on to www.PUCO.ohio.gov for more information.
+Learn more about the Lifeline telephone assistance program.

 Most local telephone companies require you to pay a fee to have your number unlisted.
 If you choose to keep your number listed, be aware that many companies use the directory listings to generate telemarketing call lists.
-To limit telemarketing calls, register your name on the National Do Not Call Registry by calling (888) 382-1222, or logging on to www.donotcall.gov.
+To limit telemarketing calls, register your name on the Federal Trade Commission's National Do Not Call Registry by visiting www.donotcall.gov.

 Most companies charge per-call fees every time you call directory assistance.
 Explore free directory assistance options like 1-800-free411 or look the number up online.